Boven-Digoel concentration camp: De Graeff era (1926–31)

-Meanwhile the main camp at Tanah Merah continued to be built up.
+Meanwhile, the main camp at Tanah Merah continued to be built up.
 A Chinese Indonesian shopkeeper from Ambon was permitted to open two shops, one on the administrative side and one for the internees.
 By February 1928 the camps contained 666 internees and 437 family members.
 A handful of the exiles were female activists; these included Soetitah who was chair of the women's section of the Communist party.
 As Digoel grew, it started to attract the attention of the press.
 The liberal Dutch journalist Marcus van Blankenstein was allowed to visit the camp; his scathing articles in the Nieuwe Rotterdamsche Courant in the fall of 1928 suggested that innocent people had been imprisoned there without charge, and that sanitary conditions were so poor (especially in the Tanah Tinggi camp) that people were dying "like rats during a plague".
 After that, the government promised to release detainees who were well-behaved and did not pose a threat to peace and order.
 By 1929 the detainees in Tanah Merah were living in six "hamlets" made up of shacks with tin roofs; the original barracks were dismantled.
 Internees generally settled along ethnic lines, with Sumatrans, Javanese, Madurese, and people from Banten (where the 1926 revolt had been centered) living in their own sections.
 A mosque, Protestant and Catholic churches, and shops were built.
 Sports and theatre groups and musical ensembles were also established, including a jazz band led by Abdoe'lxarim MS and a kroncong band.
 The detainees also had gardens, but the poor soil made their yield limited.
 Despite those activities which give the impression of a normal life, morale was quite low and living conditions remained difficult.
 Even the administrator Monsjou contracted malaria and left the region for Surabaya for several months in early 1929.

 While internees were generally kept isolated from news of the outside world, they were allowed to write letters, although these could be censored.
 So, many complained to newspapers; one former journalist, Lie Eng Hok, wrote a letter to his former paper Sin Po in 1929 about worsening conditions, which was translated and reprinted in the Dutch press.
-In it, he noted that the camp authorities had reduced the prisoners' stipend by one quarter and that by the following year, they would no longer receive any at all, and that the prisoners were becoming so poor that they could no longer afford to spend money on each others' "businesses".
+In it, he noted that the camp authorities had reduced the prisoners' stipend by one quarter and that by the following year, they would no longer receive any at all, and that the prisoners were becoming so poor that they could no longer afford to spend money on each other's "businesses".
 Another issue was that the tree cover had been so thoroughly cleared to make space for the camp that there was no shade from the sun in most of the camps.
 Food was also substandard a lot of the time, although there was always some available.
 The fact that their imprisonment was indefinite and that there was no way to appeal it also contributed to the general sense of misery among detainees.